startreedata/startree-grafana-pinot-datasource/README.md

 npm run test:ci
 ```

-5. Spin up a Grafana instance and run the plugin inside it (using Docker)
+Spin up a Grafana instance and run the plugin inside it (using Docker):

 ```bash
 npm run server